What Seventh-day Adventists Believe About Christian Behavior

-Adventists also believe that good behavior isn’t what saves anyone—instead it is the evidence of a life that has been saved.
-Any person’s behavior is positively affected as it becomes rooted in love, and as the Holy Spirit works on the heart within.
+We also believe that good behavior isn’t what saves anyone—instead, it is the evidence of a life that has been saved.
+Behavior is positively affected as a person becomes rooted in the love of God and as the Holy Spirit works on the heart within.

 We’ll look more closely at:

 - The relationship between a Christian lifestyle and salvation

 - Why a Christian lifestyle is important to Adventists

 - The principles of Christian behavior we value

 But first, notice the official statement of the Adventist Church on Christian behavior:

 “We are called to be godly people who think, feel, and act in harmony with biblical principles in all aspects of personal and social life.

 For the Spirit to recreate in us the character of our Lord we involve ourselves only in those things that will produce Christlike purity, health, and joy in our lives.

 This means that our amusement and entertainment should meet the highest standards of Christian taste and beauty.